beniaminogreen/zoomerjoin/paper.md

 could extend the functionality of the package to also support LSH-backed joins based on other notions of distance such as the edit distance [@Marais_2019] for strings, or the Manhattan distance for points.

+## Acknowledgements

+I thank Jack Green, Cleo Falvey, John Cho, Matthew Dahl, and Amelia Malpas for their feedback and suggestions in designing the package and revising this manuscript.

 # References :